All Episodes

 And I know people that would try and take advantage of the situation.

-This guy is somebody that really cares for the country.
+This guy's somebody that really cares for the country.

-And I saw that very early on, so really a long time ago when I got to know him.
+I saw really a long time ago when I got to know him.

 He's a very different kind of a character.